Farida of Egypt: Early life and education

-Queen Farida was born "Safinaz Zulficar" on 5 September 1921 to an Egyptian noble family in Janaklis, Alexandria.
-Her father, Youssef Zulficar Pasha, was a judge of Turkish origin; he was also vice president of the Alexandria Mixed Court of Appeals.
-Her mother, Zainab Sa'id, was a lady-in-waiting of Queen Nazli Sabri.
-On her mother's side, Farida's uncle was the artist and lawyer Mahmoud Sa'id, and her grandfather was the former prime minister of Egypt Muhammad Said Pasha, who was also of Turkish origin.
+Queen Farida was born Safinaz Zulficar on 5 September 1921 to an Egyptian noble family in Janaklis, Alexandria.
+Her father, Youssef Zulficar Pasha, was a judge of Circassian origin; he was also vice president of the Alexandria Mixed Court of Appeals.
+Her mother, Zeinab Zulficar, was a lady-in-waiting of Queen Nazli Sabri.
+On her mother's side, Farida's uncle was the artist and lawyer Mahmoud Sa'id, and her grandfather was the former prime minister of Egypt Muhammad Said Pasha, who was also of Circassian origin.
 Farida attended elementary and primary education at Notre Dame de Sion in Alexandria, a school run by French nuns.

-Marriage and issue
+Marriage and issues

 Farida and King Farouk first met on a royal trip to London in 1937.
 They were engaged in the summer of 1937.

 She married King Farouk on 20 January 1938 at Qubba Palace in Cairo, Egypt.
-She was renamed Farida as her reginal name in accordance with the royal naming convention initiated by King Fuad I that members of the royal family should bear the same initials.
+She was renamed Farida as her regnal name in accordance with the royal naming convention initiated by King Fuad I that members of the royal family should bear the same initials.
 She wore a wedding gown designed by The House of Worth in Paris.